-Scientists, developers, and many other technologists from many different industries are taking advantage of Amazon Web Services to meet the challenges of the increasing volume, variety, and velocity of digital information.
-Amazon Web Services offers an end-to-end portfolio of cloud computing resources to help you manage big data by reducing costs, gaining a competitive advantage, and increasing the speed of innovation.
+Scientists, developers, and many other technologists from many different industries are taking advantage of Amazon Web Services to perform big data analytics and meeting the challenges of the increasing volume, variety, and velocity of digital information.
+Amazon Web Services offers a comprehensive, end-to-end portfolio of cloud computing services to help you manage big data by reducing costs, scaling to meet demand, and increasing the speed of innovation.

 It feels like everything generates data today, from your customers on social networks to the instances running your web applications.
 AWS makes it easy to provision the storage, computation, and database services you need to turn that data into information for your business.
 AWS also has data transfer services which can move big data into and out of the cloud quickly such as AWS Direct Connect and our Import/Export service.
 Furthermore, all inbound data traffic into AWS is free.